vvoicu/TFC/README.md

 ## 2.8 Server Creation Test (Vertx)

 When you intend to test a certain service, sometimes it might be hard to create a running server with some business login to make the application under test behave in some desired manner.
 This is where Vertx comes in.
-We can create lightweight services (client or server) with vertx, since it is a framework build for microservice development.
+We can create lightweight services (client or server) with vertx, since it is a light toolkit for building a wide range of reactive microservices.

 Test Scenario: